 The A-Class' interior is miles ahead of most rivals.
 It's packed with sophisticated technology and boasts a modern design along with high-quality materials and great build quality, so the A-Class now leads the segment in this respect.
 The car's infotainment system is particularly impressive.
 Voice recognition together with a large digital dial cluster and infotainment screen set-up help amplify the hi-tech experience, and twin 10.25-inch displays were made standard in 2023.

-A 2.0-litre diesel engine with either 148bhp or 187bhp joins the entry-level 114bhp 1.5-litre diesel engine used in the A 180 d - although the 187bhp A 220 d will be discontinued in the coming months.
+A 2.0-litre diesel engine with either 114bhp or 148bhp is available in the A 180 d and A 200 d respectively, but the A 220 d has been discontinued.
 Mercedes has developed the A-Class with a view to incorporating electrification; there's a plug-in hybrid A 250 e has also been carried over for the facelift, and should be available to order during 2023.
 Buyers after a fully electric car will be keen on the Mercedes EQA - essentially an electric version of the Mercedes GLA, which is based on the A-Class.

 With its 161bhp 1.3-litre petrol engine, the A 200 feels somewhat underpowered compared to the punchier A 200 d.
 Unlike some of its sportier rivals, the A-Class has been developed with comfort as a priority – and this is clear in the way it drives.
 The steering is well-weighted but doesn’t give much feedback and while there’s not much body roll, the car isn't as grippy as you’d hope.
 The suspension is pliant and its ride is smooth; the A-Class is at home on the motorway, feeling as quiet and comfortable as you’d expect a Mercedes to be.

-The petrol A 180 and A 200 manage around 47mpg, which isn’t bad by any means, but the A 180 d diesel manages up to 58mpg.
-The latter will likely suit those tackling longer motorway miles, although business users will be paying more tax than on petrol and hybrid versions.
+The petrol A 180 and A 200 manage around 47mpg, which isn’t bad by any means, but the A 180 d diesel manages up to 56mpg.
+The latter will likely suit those tackling longer motorway miles.